TheDomcio/WonderfulPolishLanguage/README.md

   ​													(Below are some examples of available books)

   - [Aleksander Brückner - Mitologia słowiańska](https://wolnelektury.pl/katalog/lektura/mitologia-slowianska/) - A very interesting book on the mythology of ancient Slavs.
+  - [Antoine de Saint-Exupéry - Mały Książę](https://wolnelektury.pl/katalog/autor/antoine-de-saint-exupery/) - From the beginning of 2021 you can also read this very famous literary work on this platform.
   - [Dante Alighieri - Boska Komedia](https://wolnelektury.pl/katalog/lektura/boska-komedia) - "All hope abandon, ye who enter in!" - "The Divine Comedy" in Polish.
   - [Sofokles - Król Edyp](https://wolnelektury.pl/katalog/lektura/krol-edyp) - Another well-known cultural text written by famous Sophocles.
   - [Daniel Defoe - Robinson Crusoe](https://wolnelektury.pl/katalog/lektura/robinson-crusoe) - Polish version of the famous book about Robinson Crusoe.
   - [Tadeusz Dołęga-Mostowicz - Znachor](https://wolnelektury.pl/katalog/lektura/znachor) - A very interesting story, on the basis of which [a very famous Polish movie of the same title](https://www.filmweb.pl/film/Znachor-1981-1175) was made (we can often watch repetitions of that movie on Polish TV).
   - William Shakespeare's: [Makbet](https://wolnelektury.pl/katalog/lektura/makbet), [Hamlet](https://wolnelektury.pl/katalog/lektura/hamlet), [Romeo i Julia](https://wolnelektury.pl/katalog/lektura/romeo-i-julia) and [Król Lear](https://wolnelektury.pl/katalog/lektura/krol-lear) - You can also read here nice translations of these great Shakespeare's creations.
   - [Official required school reading list (Oficjalna polska lista lektur szkolnych)](https://lektury.gov.pl) - The official Polish government website with a list of the required school readings, which are sorted by school grade.
 The source of books for this site is the website above.

 - [Epodreczniki.pl](https://epodreczniki.pl/) - Official website of [the Polish Ministry of National Education](https://pl.wikipedia.org/wiki/Ministerstwo_Edukacji_Narodowej) with free textbooks for students, which are of course compatible with the basic curriculum.
 They are, of course, for various grades, for example [here are Polish lessons for secondary schools](https://epodreczniki.pl/ksztalcenie-ogolne/szkola-ponadpodstawowa) and [here are the music lessons for elementary school](https://epodreczniki.pl/ksztalcenie-ogolne/szkola-podstawowa/muzyka).
 [There are also some materials for early schools](https://epodreczniki.pl/ksztalcenie-ogolne/edukacja-wczesnoszkolna).
 It's worth checking because a lot of the lessons are pretty and recently I checked the chronology of the lessons on this website and this is more or less in line with my [second] school (in my case it is [technikum](https://en.wikipedia.org/wiki/Technikum_(Polish_education))), because the same topics are, but sometimes they have a slightly different chronology (it depends on the teacher, who can combine these topics differently, this is understandable).
 Surely this website will be useful for autodidacts who would like to learn more on their own in a given field and wouldn't know where to start, then they could be inspired by the topics that occur and start learning them from this site or from other [type of] source.